panva/node-oidc-provider/docs/README.md

 [RFC7662](https://www.rfc-editor.org/info/rfc7662/) - OAuth 2.0 Token Introspection

+> [!IMPORTANT]
+> The following default helper implementations in this option are intended as starting points and SHOULD be customized by a deployment.
+> - `allowedPolicy`

 Specifies whether OAuth 2.0 Token Introspection capabilities shall be enabled.
 When enabled, the authorization server shall expose a token introspection endpoint that allows authorized clients and resource servers to query the metadata and status of the following token types:
 - Opaque access tokens
 - Refresh tokens